 What is Impact Investing?

-Impact Investing is the active placement of capital in businesses and funds that generate social and environmental benefit while simultaneously generating financial returns.
-Departing from a strict separation of the financial and philanthropic worlds, impact investing blends best practices from traditional asset management, private equity and venture capital investing, business development, international and domestic economic development, and environmental innovation to support enterprises that maximize financial returns and social good.
+Impact investing is the active placement of capital and funds in businesses that achieve social benefit while simultaneously generating financial returns.
+Impact investing blends best practices from traditional asset management, private equity and venture capital investing, business development, international and domestic economic development, and environmental innovation to support enterprises that maximize financial returns and social good.

-Bridge the gap between business and social cause by applying for the Sorenson Impact Center internship program and gain the following benefits:
+Bridge the gap between businesses and social causes by signing up for the Ballard Center’s Impact Investing class and gain these benefits:

-- Career Development: Through the Sorenson Impact Center’s extensive training and experience, students develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
-The center offers students unparalleled opportunities to start their careers in exciting industries and regions throughout the world.
+- Career Development: Students will develop skills necessary to pursue a wide variety of careers, including venture capital, private equity, impact investing, and social entrepreneurship.
+The program will help students gain unparalleled opportunities to start their careers in exciting industries and regions throughout the world.

-- Internship Timeline: Internships start at the beginning of BYU’s spring terms and fall semesters.
-Students should keep their eyes open regarding internship application deadlines during the months prior to the beginning of the internship.
-By signing up for the Ballard Center newsletter, you will be informed of Sorenson Impact Center information sessions on BYU campus.
+At University Impact, student associates play critical roles in the due diligence and investment process.
+Paid Internships start at the beginning of BYU’s semesters.
+By signing up for the Ballard Center newsletter, you will be informed of University Impact information sessions on BYU campus and application deadlines.

 For more information on impact investing, take a look at the following resources: